 Tip: when planting a very large area, a drill with an auger attachment can be used to dig the holes for small transplants.

 We recommend applying mulch after planting — Mulch helps reduce watering and retain moisture for your new transplants during their establishment phase.
-Mulch after planting with 3-4 inches of clean, weed-free straw or the mulch of your choice.
+We recommend mulching with 3-4 inches of clean, weed-free straw.
 Bark chips or nuggets are not recommended, as they contain compounds that are toxic to many herbaceous plants.

 During the first two months after planting, water the garden whenever the soil begins to dry out.
 A single deep soaking is better than numerous light sprinklings.
 Once the plants are well-established watering should not be necessary, except during periods of extended drought.